-Córas lompair Éireann is the registered administrator.
-The registered administrator receives fees for administrative services which are paid from the Fund.
+Corás lompair Éireann is the registered administrator.
+The registered administrator did not receive, and is not due to receive any fees from the Scheme.

-18. Contingent liabilities and contractual commitments
+19. Contingent liabilities and contractual commitments

 As stated in Note 2 of these financial statements, liabilities to pay pensions and other benefits have not been taken into account.
 On that basis, in the opinion of the Trustees, there were no contingent liabilities or contractual commitments at the year end.